 Constantly sculpted by the wind into varying shapes and sizes, the sand dunes of the Marusthali are amongst the most iconic sights in Rajasthan (so much so that they frequently appear in commercials and Bollywood productions).

-Whilst in Jaisalmer, therefore, we also take the time to travel to this area to photograph this ancient, incessantly shifting landscape, alongside some of the isolated villages of this very sparsely populated region of the Thar.
+From Jaisalmer, we travel some distance into the Marusthali to photograph this ancient, incessantly shifting landscape, alongside some of the isolated villages of this very sparsely populated region of the Thar.

 The resting place of a 14th century Rajput ruler, whose heroic deeds and miraculous powers turned him into a local Hindu folk deity, the shrine illustrates the breath and particularity of local traditions and belief.